-This is a relatively large, yellow / orange ant that is about 4 - 5 mm in length.
+This is a relatively large, yellow/orange ant that is about 4 - 5 mm in length.
 The abdomen is usually a uniform light yellow but sometimes has dark brown markings.
-Their legs and antennae appear very long in comparison with the body.
-They do not have a sting but can spray formic acid, which they use to subdue prey and act as a defence mechanism.
-The attractively coloured queens are much larger than the workers, averaging about 10 mm in length.
-The name ‘Crazy Ant’ arises from its characteristic behaviour, which is to run erratically in rapid movements when disturbed.
+Their legs and antennae appear very long in comparison with their body.
+They do not have a sting but can spray formic acid, which they use to subdue prey and act as a defense mechanism.
+The attractively colored queens are much larger than the workers, averaging about 10 mm in length.
+The name ‘Crazy Ant’ arises from its characteristic behavior, which is to run erratically in rapid movements when disturbed.

 This species original natural habitat is not known, but it has been speculated that it originated in Africa, since the genus Anoplolepis is known to be almost exclusively African.

 Because the ants will create nests in many different places, the most significant dispersal method these days is human-mediated dispersal, where colonies are inadvertently transported to new locations by humans, in potted plants, containers, or rubbish.
 They are able to disperse via trucks, boats, and other forms of human transport.
 Because of this, it has been introduced into a wide range of tropical and subtropical environments where it has naturalized and spread.
 However, an interesting aspect of A. gracilipes historic distribution is when the world’s ant fauna was still very poorly known, the earliest ant surveys circa 1895 found it already widespread over southeast Asia and the islands of the tropical Pacific and the Indian Ocean.
 This makes one wonder how it had spread so far in those early days.